Keisei 3500 series

 The Keisei 3500 series (京成3500形) is a commuter electric multiple unit (EMU) train type operated by the private railway operator Keisei Electric Railway in the Tokyo area of Japan since 1972.
+It was the operator’s first stainless steel train type to be introduced.

 Operations

 The 3500 series sets operate on the Keisei Main Line.
 The eight-car sets were also used on Toei Asakusa Line and Keikyu line inter-running services until they were split into individual four-car sets in 2014, although the unrefurbished sets were not capable of operating on Keikyu lines.

 Formations

 Originally built as 24 four-car sets, the fleet was subsequently reformed into eight-, six-, and four-car sets.

-As of January 2024, the fleet consists of 56 vehicles formed as four six-car sets and nine four-car sets.
+As of January 2024, the fleet consists of five six-car sets and three four-car sets, as well as one four-car set operated by Shibayama Railway.

 6-car sets

 The six-car sets are formed as shown below.
 All cars are motored.

 The M1' cars are each fitted with one single-arm pantograph.